Transferring from NICU to another hospital

 Why does my baby have to move?

 The Women’s NICU is an intensive care unit.
-Once your baby no longer needs this level of care, they are best cared for in a Special Care Nursery unit, such as the Women’s at Sandringham SCN.
+Once your baby no longer needs this level of care, they are best cared for in a Special Care Nursery unit.
 In this setting, staff are more able to prepare you and your baby for going home.

 How will the care at the new hospital be different?